NeueDarshan/simple_ConTeXt/README.md

 `context` binary.
 In order to find `context` it consults the path specified in the settings.

-As it's easy to do so, there are a couple other builders:
+As it's relatively easy to do so, there are a couple other builders:

 - Lua (using LuaTeX as a Lua interpreter);
 - MetaPost.
 There are two variants: firstly, just use the version of `mpost` that ships with the ConTeXt installation.
 Alternatively, use `context` itself: when called on a MetaPost file, it will compile it (using the MetaFun format) into a PDF.

+Both of these rely on the setting `current.path` to find the relevant programs.

 ## Snippets